Profession: 19th US President

 Rutherford had pledged not to run for a second term, and retired to his native Ohio.

 - 1852-12-30 Future US President Rutherford B. Hayes (30) weds teetotaler and abolitionist Lucy Webb (21)

 - 1876-06-11 Republicans pick Rutherford B. Hayes as US presidental candidate

-- 1876-11-07 President Rutherford B. Hayes and Samuel J. Tilden claim presidential victory as Tilden (D) wins election but Electoral college selects Hayes (R)
+- 1876-11-07 President Rutherford B. Hayes and Samuel J. Tilden claim presidential victory as Tilden (D) wins popular vote but Electoral College votes are disputed with Hayes (R)

-- 1877-01-25 Congress determines presidential election between Rutherford B. Hayes and Samuel J. Tilden
+- 1877-01-25 Congress establishes the Electoral Commission to determine the disputed presidential election between Rutherford B. Hayes and Samuel J. Tilden

 - 1877-03-18 US President Rutherford B. Hayes appoints Frederick Douglass marshal of Washington, D.C.